bekk/firebase-workshop/_Tasks_/Chapter 2 - Firestore/README.md

 ## Fetch Multiple Documents

 Until now, we have only looked at one question at a time.
-But let's make it possible to view all the available question/answer pairs.
+Let's make it possible to view all the available question/answer pairs on the "My questions" page (`http://localhost:3000/questions`).

 ![List questions](/resources/getQuestions.png)